HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

   - Metaprogramming
   - Actor model
 - OOP basics
-  - constructor
+  - constructor: 🖐️ used
-  - new
+  - new: 🖐️ used
-  - Static method
+  - Static method: 🖐️ used
-  - Method
+  - Method: 🖐️ used
-  - Async method
+  - Async method: 🖐️ used
-  - Getters, Setters
+  - Getters, Setters: 🖐️ used
-  - Public fields
+  - Public fields: 🖐️ used
-  - Private fields
+  - Private fields: 🖐️ used
-  - Field declarations
+  - Field declarations: 🖐️ used
-  - Inheritance
+  - Inheritance: 🖐️ used
-  - Parent class
+  - Parent class: 🖐️ used
-  - Polymorphism
+  - Polymorphism: 🖐️ used
-  - Abstract class
+  - Abstract class: 🖐️ used
-  - Interface
+  - Interface: 🖐️ used
-  - Encapsulation
+  - Encapsulation: 🖐️ used
-  - Hidden class
+  - Hidden class: 🖐️ used
-  - Object form
+  - Object form:
-  - instance
+  - instance: 🖐️ used
   - Introspection
   - Reflection
 - Patterns
-  - Singleton
+  - Singleton: 🖐️ used
-  - Factory Method
+  - Factory Method: 🖐️ used
-  - Abstract Factory
+  - Abstract Factory: 🖐️ used
   - Adapter
   - Observer
   - Strategy